pulumi/pulumi-openstack/sdk/python/README.md

   `OS_TENANT_ID` or `OS_PROJECT_ID` environment variables are used.
 - `openstack:tenantName` - (Optional) The Name of the Tenant (Identity v2) or Project (Identity v3) to login with.
 If omitted, the `OS_TENANT_NAME` or `OS_PROJECT_NAME` environment variable are used.
-- `openstack:tenantName` - (Optional) The Password to login with.
+- `openstack:password` - (Optional) The Password to login with.
 If omitted, the `OS_PASSWORD` environment variable is used.
 - `openstack:token` - (Optional) A token is an expiring, temporary means of access issued via the Keystone service.
 By specifying a token, you do not have to specify a username/password combination, since the token was already created by a username/password